 Don’t keep your festive spirit locked inside; shout it from the rooftops!
 Wear that novelty jumper with pride and swathe your home in bright homages to everybody’s favourite time of year.
-We’ve got January for scrimping and February for making sensible plans; this moment is all about gleeful Christmas decorations excess.
+We’ve got January for scrimping and February for making sensible plans; this moment is all about gleeful Christmas decorations excess, so here’s a guide on how to make your own Christmas decorations.

 And if you’re going to glitz up the house for Christmas, do it right.
 Forget extensive tat and instead make your own unique embellishments for mere pennies.
 Craft creating can be so satisfying, so ransack the art supplies in true Blue Peter style and get all the family involved.